Arduino UNO Smart Waste Sorting System Using Ultrasonic Sensor, Moisture Sensor, Servo, Stepper Motor and LCD

 #include <Servo.h>

-#define POWER_PIN 6 // The Arduino pin that provides the power to the rain sensor
+#define POWER_PIN 6 // Software power for moisture sensor

 const int trigPin = 3;